humam-hossain/c-/README.md

 ```

 ## friend Declaration
-The friend declaration appears in a class body and grants a function or another class access to **private** and **protected** members of the class where the friend declaration appears.
+The friend declaration appears in a class body and grants a function or another class access to ***private*** and ***protected*** members of the class where the friend declaration appears.

 ## Overloading Operator & functions
-C++ allows you to specify more than one definition for a function name or an operator in the same scope, which is called **function overloading** and **operator overloading respectively**.
+C++ allows you to specify more than one definition for a function name or an operator in the same scope, which is called ***function overloading*** and ***operator overloading*** respectively.
 When you call an overloaded function or operator, the compiler determines the most appropriate definition to use, by comparing the argument types you have used to call the function or operator with the parameter types specified in the definitions.
-The process of selecting the most appropriate overloaded function or operator is called **overload resolution**.
+The process of selecting the most appropriate overloaded function or operator is called ***overload resolution***.

 ### Function Overloading in C++
 You can have multiple definitions for the same function name in the same scope.
 The definition of the function must differ from each other by the types and/or the number of arguments in the argument list.
 You cannot overload function declarations that differ only by return type.